 How much sugar is in blueberries?

 Raw blueberries have a low sugar content.
 They contain only 10 g of sugars per 100g.
 Wild blueberries have even less sugar.

 Blueberry juice is also low in sugars.
 It has about 7 g of sugars per 100 mL.
 An 8 fl oz glass of blueberry juice has about 16 g of sugars.

-Only lemon juice is very low in sugars and calories.
+On the contrary, avocado is low in both carbs and sugar!
+Only lemon juice is low in both sugar and calories.
 Drinking lemon juice is great for a hypocaloric diet for weight loss.
 Most noteworthy, as all citrus fruits, lemon juice is particularly rich in vitamin C.

 Dried blueberries have the highest sugar content among other popular blueberry foods.
 They contain about 68 g of sugars per 100g.
 Actually, all dried fruits (e.g. raisins, dates) are high in calories and sugar.
 Hence, most people can consume only small portions of dried fruits without gaining weight.